Where my thinking is right now

 - Interview prep via brain loading: someone has a meeting with you, loads your brain, comes prepared with questions about your current thinking, not your last blog post.
 New professional interaction pattern.

 - The career progression from "doing" to "directing" used to take 20 years.
-The five levels framework says AI compresses that to months.
+AI compresses that to months.
 Levels 0-3 map to "doing"; Levels 4-5 map to "directing."
 Most people are stuck at Level 2-3 thinking they've maxed out.

 - "Stop saying humans need paid employment to have purpose."
 The Gilded Age assumption baked into every "but what will people DO?"
 AI jobs discussion.
 Purpose existed before wage labor and will exist after it.